 At age 10, he moved back to Hawaii and lived with his grandparents.
 As kids his age often do, young Barack eventually took up with a family friend named Frank, also known as Frank Marshall Davis.

 Frank Marshall Davis (1905 – 1987) was an author, liberal activist, Stalinist agent, and self-admitted pedophile (Would you let your children hang around him?) .
 Davis was involved in Chicago’s South Side Community Art Center, “a meeting place for young African-American writers and artists during the 1940s”.
 Coming out of the New Deal Federal Art Project, the Art Center was a hangout for the “Culture Group,” a circle of Communist Party members and sympathizers including Richard Wright, Margaret Burroughs, Marion Perkins and Arna Bontemps.
 Another guy who hung out at the center was a young journalist named Vernon Jarrett.
 Davis and Jarrett worked together on the black run newspaper, the Chicago Defender.
-Vernon Jarrett is the father of Obama’s closest advisor and administration member, Valerie Jarrett.
+Vernon Jarrett is the father-in-law of Obama’s closest adviser and administration member, Valerie Jarrett.

 Davis was in the FBI’s security index.
 This meant he could be arrested and detained in the event of a national emergency.
 Davis stated singer Paul Robeson, (He sang Ol’ Man River in the movie, Showboat.) a secret communist, was instrumental in helping him move to Hawaii.